mikeumus/lightstep-guide/README.md

 * Link to a selected span in the trace page with suspect logs or performance
 * Create a stream to start collecting performance metrics and historical traces for a query

-## Group by error type to see error frequencies and latency percentiles for a single service
+## See error frequencies and latency percentiles for a single service
 Scenario: I'd like to investigate the downstream health of all services my `api-server` service depends on.

 1. First I query the service `api-server` and visit the **service diagram** to view downstream service health.